SiliconLabs/wiseconnect/examples/featured/wlan_throughput/readme.md

 To measure TLS Tx throughput, configure the SiWx91x as a TLS client and start a TLS server on the remote PC as described in the following bullets:

-- Copy the `SSL_Server_throughput_d.py` script from the release `/resources/scripts/` directory to the `/resources/certificates/` directory
+- Copy the `SSL_Server_throughput_d.py` script from the release `/resources/scripts/` directory to the `/resources/certificates/` directory.
 - Open a command prompt and cd to the folder `/resources/certificates/`, then run the following command:
   - `C:\> python SSL_Server_throughput_d.py`

     > **Note:** The SSL_Server_throughput_d.py script works only with Python version 2 and above.

-    >   The TLSv1_3 works for python version greater than 3.6.
+    >   The TLSv1_3 works for Python version greater than 3.6.

 #####  For SOC:
   ![Figure: TLS_TX](resources/readme/TLS_TX.png)